aphelionz/devgrants/open-grant-proposals/orbit-db-control-center/README.md

 > Likelihood: Low | Impact: Low

 During the previous milestones we were concerned that things would change quickly and often, hampering our ability to deliver.
-However through the diligence of the Filecoin engineers, as well as the community's efforts during the Space Race, things have gone remarkably smoothly.
+However, through the diligence of the Filecoin engineers, as well as the community's efforts during the Space Race, things have gone remarkably smoothly.

 One big component to this is of course the abstraction provided by Powergate itself, which makes connecting to Filcoin and interacting with the chain easy by way of its API endpoints.

-This still remains a risk but has been mitigated thus far and has been downgraded to a "Low" likelihood.
+This still remains a risk but has been mitigated thus far; it has therefore been downgraded to a "Low" likelihood.

 #### Minimum sector size and deal lengths introduce complexities.
 > Likelihood: Near Certain | Impact: High

 As of this writing, Filecoin's mainnet is aiming for a 32GB minimum sector size and a six month deal length.
-This introduces issues with OrbitDB, which is made of textual / small binary data that will have troubles filling up a 32GB sector.
-However, in aggregate an `orbit-db-powergate-io` node could make bulk requests, storing its known snapshots at once, for all users.
+This introduces issues with OrbitDB, which is made of textual / small binary data that will have trouble filling up a 32GB sector.
+However, an `orbit-db-powergate-io` node could make aggregate bulk requests, storing its known snapshots at once, for all users.

 ### Benefits

 To the end user, this should be a seamless process of ensuring their database snapshots are archived in Filecoin.
-Also, by way of using Powergate, the snapshot CIDs are persisted in the IPFS node's "hot" storage before they are archived to Filecoin, so the pinned data are instantly available.
+Also, by way of using Powergate, the snapshot CIDs are persisted in the IPFS node's "hot" storage before they are archived to Filecoin, so the pinned data is instantly available.

 The main benefit of all of this is _abstraction_.
 OrbitDB users will be one step closer to a "set